No matter what type of fracture has occurred, there are some basic treatment principles that can be accomplished with a few simple steps.

 Ice and Elevation

 Swelling is almost universally seen following a broken ankle.
 An important part of treatment of an ankle fracture is to minimize swelling.
 Limiting swelling will help control the pain from the ankle fracture and minimize the damage to the surrounding tissues.

-Splinting an ankle fracture is commonly performed in the emergency room.
-A splint is often done for a few days, followed by a cast.
-The splint will allow more room than a cast in case there is continued swelling.
+Immobilization of an ankle fracture is commonly performed in the emergency room.
+Usually a splint will be applied to allow the ankle joint to rest and the swelling to subside.
 If the ankle fracture is not badly displaced, the splint may be put on without moving the broken ankle.
-If there is displacement, a "reduction" will be performed.
-After being given anesthesia, the ankle fracture will be re-set to improve the alignment and displacement of the broken bones.
+If the broken bone is out of position, a procedure called a reduction of the fracture will be performed to reposition the bone.

 Crutches are important, because almost all types of ankle fractures will require some level of rest following the injury.
 Sometime, patients will not be able to place any weight on the ankle for several months, other times within days to weeks.
 Determining when you can place weight on the broken ankle depends on the type of ankle fracture; this will have to be discussed with your doctor.